Trump energy aide Catanzaro returns to lobbying

-WASHINGTON (Reuters) - The top White House official on domestic energy issues, including biofuels quotas and upending Obama-era rules on car and power plant emissions, is stepping down to return to the lobbying practice he left last year, the firm said on Tuesday.
+WASHINGTON (Reuters) - President Donald Trump’s top aide on domestic energy issues, including biofuels quotas and scrapping Obama-era rules on car and power plant emissions, is stepping down to return to the lobbying practice he left last year, a White House official said on Tuesday.

 Mike Catanzaro became special assistant to President Donald Trump for domestic energy and environmental policy in February last year, a role within the National Economic Council.